 Can these courses be used as a prerequisite for college Algebra?

 Statway was designed as a statistical reasoning pathway for students in non-STEM majors.
 Should students in this pathway need or desire to take pre-calculus courses, we have designed a set of open source Bridge materials that provide students with the algebraic reasoning skills they need to transition into college-level algebra and/or transfer to a STEM field.
-These, along with our full sample curriculum materials, are available on our Explorer Site, which you can sign up for here.
+To learn more about these course options and their learning outcomes, check out the course catalog here.